nt790119/Scripting---Python/README.md

 Contains a cumulative midterm project submission at the halfway point through the semester |
-Five total files between pilot script and the 4 file outcomes of the running scripot
+Five total files between pilot script and the 4 file outcomes of the running script